GfKnewron/gfknewron-java-springboot-rest-api-interview/README.md

 1. I am not allowed to withdraw beyond my overdraft limit.
 1. Whenever I withdraw money that takes my balance to < 0, the system charges me £5.
 1. Whenever I withdraw money when my balance is < 0, the system charges me £8.
-1. My account is block after five consecutive events that led to charges.
+1. My account is block after three consecutive events that led to charges.

 ### _A BANK_MANAGER can manage USERs_